Which issues would you most highlight to someone new to your country?

 What is the position in relation to harassment?

 Employment equality law in Ireland prohibits harassment by fellow employees, the employer or a client, customer or other business contact of the employer.
-‘Harassment’ is defined as any form of unwanted conduct relating to any of the discriminatory grounds.
-‘Sexual harassment’ is any form of unwanted verbal, non-verbal or physical conduct of a sexual nature which has the purpose or effect of violating a person’s dignity and creating an intimidating, hostile, degrading, humiliating or offensive environment for the person.
+‘Harassment’ is defined as any form of unwanted conduct relating to any of the discriminatory grounds and ‘sexual harassment’ is any form of unwanted verbal, non-verbal or physical conduct of a sexual nature which in either case has the purpose or effect of violating a person’s dignity and creating an intimidating, hostile, degrading, humiliating or offensive environment for the person.
 Such conduct may consist of acts, requests, spoken words, gestures or the production, display or circulation of written words, pictures or other materials.

 The prohibition of harassment and sexual harassment extends to the employee’s place of work or otherwise in the course of his or her employment.
 Work-related social events can fall within the scope of the prohibition.
 Employers can be held vicariously liable for the harassment or sexual harassment of their employees.